apolkingg8/apolkingg8/RESUME.md

 ## Job

 ### Early career (2011 ~ 2014)
 I like to try new things and take the challenge, so I tried many domains.
-DB analysis, back-end, front-end, mobile, and Smart-TV apps.

 `SmartTV(Samsung & Panasonic)`, `MySQL`, `jQuery, Backbone and other classic stuff`